ritik168/Library_-Analysis-/README.md

 );
 ```
 #### 2. CRUD Operations
-####.Create: Inserted sample records into the books table.
+        Create: Inserted sample records                     into the books table.
-#### .Read: Retrieved and displayed data from various tables.
+        Read: Retrieved and displayed data from various tables.
-#### .Update: Updated records in the employees table.
+        Update: Updated records in the employees table.
-#### .Delete: Removed records from the members table as needed.
+        Delete: Removed records from the members table as needed.

-#### .Task 1.
+#### Task 1.
 Create a New Book Record -- "978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co.')"

 ```
 INSERT INTO books(isbn, book_title, category, rental_price, status, author, publisher)